 The second form of diabetes is Type II, which develops when the Healthy Body does not correctly use the insulin it produces or the pancreas does not produce enough insulin.
 This form of diabetes quite often develops in adulthood and accounts for approximately 90 per cent of all cases of diabetes.

 The third is a temporary form of diabetes called gestational diabetes.
 It can occur in about 3.5 per cent of all pregnancies, involving a greater risk of developing diabetes for both mom and baby.

 Finally, prediabetes is the stage at which your blood glucose levels are close to the levels that usually indicate diabetes.
 Not all individuals who have prediabetes will progress to diabetes, but some do, so it is important to know what factors may impact one’s blood glucose levels to increase the chance that they normalize.

 If not treated properly, diabetes can come with some very serious complications such as heart disease, stroke, visual impairments, and kidney disease to name a few.
-As a caregiver of someone living with diabetes, what can you do to ensure that person lives a long, healthy life?
+As a caregiver of someone Healthy Living with diabetes, what can you do to ensure that person lives a long, healthy life?

 Your local Canadian Diabetes Association office is one resource that can help educate you on the subject of diabetes.
-Associations often offer support groups for the person living with diabetes as well as support groups for the caregiver, and a multitude of programs and education in the workplace.
+Associations often offer support groups for the person Healthy Living with diabetes as well as support groups for the caregiver, and a multitude of programs and education in the workplace.
 Another option would be to check out your local hospital.
-Hospitals frequently offer programs and information sessions for the person living with diabetes and for the caregiver.
+Hospitals frequently offer programs and information sessions for the person Healthy Living with diabetes and for the caregiver.

 On a personal note, my father was an adult onset diabetic, who died from complications from diabetes at age 69.
 Unfortunately he came from a family history of diabetes on both sides of his family — who all died at a young age.
 I think he believed an early death was his fate.